Please read these Terms & Conditions carefully, as they set out our and your legal rights and obligations in relation to our web hosting services.

 9. Domain name registration

 9.1 Subject to the payment of the applicable Fees in advance, Clouvider will attempt to register domain names that the Customer orders using the interface on Clouvider’s website, but does not warrant that it will be able to do so.
 Domain name orders will be subject to the provisions of this Clause 9.
+Service Credits cannot be used for the purpose of domain registration.

 9.2 Fees in respect of domain name registrations are non-refundable.